rubelhassan/book-store/README.md

 ## Write Your First Vanilla React Component with Zero Setup

 Let's crate a project directory `book-store`.
 Create `index.html` file under the `src/` directory.
-And add `style.css` too in the same directory.
+And add `index.css` too in the same directory.

 ```html
 <!DOCTYPE html>